• Skip to primary navigation

 • Nut butter.
 You can substitute any nut butter of your choice here (peanut butter, cashew butter, etc.)

-• Ground chia seed.
+• Ground chia seeds.
 Chia seeds have a similar flavor and texture as flax seeds, and they are a fine substitute in this recipe.

 • Make your own homemade pumpkin spice.
 This spice blend varies depending on which spices you want more or less of, but I make this version in my kitchen: